Tips for clipping your horse’s face and legs

 This dude has half of his face clipped.
 It’s nice to leave them some hair on their noggins.

-- On the face, your best bet is to use a small clipper and small blade, such as the ones that are good for ears.
-I like these trimmers clippers because they are super quiet.
+- On the face, your best bet is to use a small trimmer and 5-in-1 blade, such as the ones that are good for ears.
+I like these trimmers clippers because they are super quiet and cordless.
 Go nice and slow and lots of positive rewards.

 - You can also do a half face.
 The line down the cheek is just about where the cheek pieces of your bridle sit.
 This is great for winter.